hsnyder/c-serpent/README.md

 Flags:

     -h   print help message and exit

+    -f16 enable support for _Float16 (requires compiler support)

+    -a   allow python integers, representing raw address, to be passed where numpy arrays are otherwise expected.

+    -b   allow bytes objects to be bassed where numpy arrays are otherwise expected.

     -m   the following argument is the name of the module to be built
          only one module per c-serpent invocation is allowed.